-With your tea and spices picked out, the next step is to boil and steep them in 1 cup of water.
+Boil and steep the tea and spices in 1 cup of water.
 You are essentially making a chai tea concentrate.
 If you know you will be drinking a lot of chai teas this fall and want to be efficient, double or triple the batch and store your chai tea concentrate in the refrigerator for up to two weeks.

 Once your tea and spices have steeped for 5 minutes, pour them through a fine mesh strainer so that just the concentrate remains.

 Step Two: Froth the Milk

-To get a nice frothy foam on our milk, I heat it up to a scald, that’s just before boiling point, then transfer the milk to my frother and give it a few pumps.
+To get a nice frothy foam on your milk, first heat it up to a scald, that's just before boiling point, then transfer the milk to a frother and give it a few pumps.